Io-33kyanite/Io-33kyanite/README.md

 ![120](https://user-images.githubusercontent.com/57740535/180913205-e9a9d014-012e-4427-9c97-4ff87d2c3840.png)

 * **「TegaWalk - 秋田大学理工学部 GPS連動音声ガイド」**([App Store](https://apps.apple.com/jp/app/tegawalk-%E7%A7%8B%E7%94%B0%E5%A4%A7%E5%AD%A6%E7%90%86%E5%B7%A5%E5%AD%A6%E9%83%A8-gps%E9%80%A3%E5%8B%95%E9%9F%B3%E5%A3%B0%E3%82%AC%E3%82%A4%E3%83%89/id1635969074)) first release at 2022/07/26
-  * An iPhone app that offers location-based audio guides of Department Faculty of Engineering Science in Akita University
+  * Location-based audio guides of Department Faculty of Engineering Science in Akita University
   * This was introduced for participants of open campus 2022 on Akita University's HP!
   * In charge of main developer (with Shibata-san, Tanno-san)
   * Copyright: 2022, Arikawa lab.